 Kyle tried to get through the next dungeon as quickly as possible, and his efforts (which extended through Mysidia Tower) probably allowed us to get to the final dungeon as quickly as we did.
 Strangely enough, there was nothing guarding the rod, so we took it, teleported out and we made our way north, where we were promptly swallowed by a Leviathan.

 Among the party we discovered a surprise: there was a Dragoon in here, unaware his people had been wiped out!
 Now, fans of later Final Fantasy games know the Dragoons: they’re lance and spear fighters that have the power to Leap into the air and land on enemies the next turn for extra damage.
-Ricard here was introduced before special abilities were introduced, so was less of a pointed pogo stick and more a plain lancer with stupendous strength (especially for our party, since the game did not want to give us Strength).
+Since special abilities haven’t debuted yet, Ricard was less of a pointed pogo stick and more a plain lancer with stupendous strength (especially for our party, since the game did not want to give us Strength).
 His defence left something to be desired, and unfortunately our attempts to raise it left him near death so often that monsters kept killing him.
 It was really quite frustrating.

 We killed the giant worm guarding our ship (that’s what SHE said!) and sailed out sailed out despite presumably being underwater at the time.
 The Leviathan let us be for the rest of the game.
 I don’t eat things that defy physics, either.

 The tower was one of the largest dungeons in the Marathon so far but was relatively straightforward.
 Oh, it had Fire-, Ice- and Air-themed floors as we went up, but the monsters were the same on each floor thanks to the limitations of the era (they were all Fire-themed, I’d say).
-Each elemental floor ended with a mage transformed into a Gigas (a giant) based on that theme, all using the same bloody line of dialogue.
+Each elemental floor ended with a mage who transformed into a Gigas (Final Fantasy’s preferred word for “giant”) based on that theme, all using the same bloody line of dialogue.
 We killed the Fire Gigas with Blizzard, the Ice with the fire equipment we had scooped up on the Fire floor, and the Thunder Gigas with Holy.
-The funny thing about the Thunder Gigas is that he’s obviously a major stumbling block for most parties.
+The funny thing about the Thunder Gigas is that he’s a major stumbling block for most players.
 The average walkthrough writer will recommend you kill him through attrition or the barely-used Scourge spell, which causes Poison-type damage.
 But us?
 We just Holy’d him to death, no trouble!
-I’d recommend it to anyone with the spare time: grab Holy as early as you can, train it, and not only will you get a good spell, you’ll vault one of this game’s largest hurdles.
+I’d recommend it to anyone either willing to go to Mysidia early to buy Holy, or willing to spare the time (say, if you hadn’t powered up Holy or Scourge but decided to start now): grab Holy as early as you can, train it, and not only will you get a good spell, you’ll vault one of this game’s most infamous hurdles.

 Better yet, the Thunder Gigas dropped a book of Flare out of pure good luck, and we found another book of Flare later on.
 We distributed this ultimate Black spell to our two best Black Mages: Maria and Guy.
 Seeing how well Holy had served us, we had them cast nothing but Flare for the rest of the dungeon in hopes of levelling it.